hjallepp/hjallepp.github.io/blog.md

-# Changing The World, One Miniscule Change At A Time MAY 31, 2021
+# MAY 31, 2021, Changing The World, One Miniscule Change At A Time

 So this whole page is now hosted on my private web server.
 The total amount of work to get this working was essentially one aternoon.
 But since I'm such a slow boiling muppet, it's taken me at least a year.
 Fortunately, it's never too late to change.
 The website really needs a lot of improvement, but at least I can put a proper hostname on my business card.
 If I ever get business cards.
 Those are just a scourge on the environment.

 Anyway.
 Big change for this guy.

+---

 # The Course Blog That Made No Impact